MickeyZyk/grav-headless/pages/bakers/pages/about-us/BakersAbout.en.md

 team:
     -
         member: 'Robert Peňažka'
         member_text: "I have been in the world of communication and creativity for 25 years.
 I constantly start to be able to finish and I finish to be able to start.\r\nAfter 9 years I ended up as the leader of Leo Burnett Prague, I set up Kaspen agency to leave after 7 years and established Yinachi studio.\r\nI seek passionate Clients, I connect the world of commercialism / advertising and art.\r\nI stand behind “Kmeny” project, “Neboj” or “Velký bobek” books.
 I publish Magnus magazine.\r\nI am an uncle of Kašpárek v rohlíku and Kefír festival.
-I cofounded “Rodiče vítáni” (“Parents welcome”) and together with Petr Topinka we built Future Bakery family.\r\n"
+I cofounded “Rodiče vítáni” (“Parents welcome”) and together with Petr Topinka we built Future Bakery family."
         link_two: robert@futurebakery.com
         image: penazka_robert_8696-2_792x1057_bw.jpg
     -